Samizo-AITL/zenn-articles/articles/en/01_semiconductor/20_etest_process_monitoring.md

 Data obtained through ETEST is continuously used for:

-- Monitoring within-wafer and within-lot variations
+- Monitoring within-wafer and within-lot parameter distributions
-- Detecting equipment drift
+- Detecting equipment drift and gradual process shifts
 - Evaluating the impact of process condition changes
 - Calibrating SPICE model parameters
-- Validating design margins
+- Validating and optimizing design margins

 A key point is that
-ETEST data serves as a **common quantitative reference shared by design and manufacturing teams**.
+ETEST data serves as a **common quantitative reference shared by both design and manufacturing teams**.

 ---